 Prostheses could be reduced or enlarged as needed.
 Hugh jokes that he stretched them when he had a bad day, to increase his self-esteem.
 On better days, he’d reduce them to attract attention.
 In a short time, Hugh became the first climber with major amputations to compete on an equal footing with athletes without disabilities.

-During the climbs he realized that he could make countless improvements to the prostheses, only that he lacked some knowledge.
-Little interested in school until then, Hugh went to physics college in his hometown.
+During the climbs he realised that he could make countless improvements to the prostheses, only that he lacked some knowledge.
+Having shown little interested in school until then, Hugh went to physics college in his hometown.
 His passion for mechanical engineering led him to the prestigious Massachusetts Institute of Technology (MIT), where he earned a master’s degree, and later to Harvard University, where he completed a doctorate in biophysics.

-He left his professional climbing career in the background when he realized the gaps in his knowledge in the field of biomechanics, which he had all the interest and passion to fill.
-He handed over the baton of his passion for climbing and mountaineering – which he shares with his wife – to his two daughters: Alexandra and Sage.
+He left his professional climbing career in the background when he realised the gaps in his knowledge in the field of biomechanics, which he had all the interest and passion to fill.
+He handed over the baton of his passion for climbing and mountaineering—which he shares with his wife—to his two daughters: Alexandra and Sage.

-Time magazine has repeatedly placed his inventions in the top of the most important innovations in health.
+Time magazine has repeatedly placed his inventions at the top of the list of the most important innovations in health.
 The “robot man”, as he is often called, has changed the lives of hundreds of people, who can now be independent thanks to his prostheses.
-Moreover, they restore other people their dreams, as they restored his dreams.
+Moreover, these devices have restore other people their dreams, as they restored his dreams.
 In a TED show, Hugh introduced Adrianne Haslet-Davis, a dancer injured in the Boston Marathon bombing.
 Following the attack, her left leg was amputated and her career as a dancer ended.
 In front of everyone present, thanks to the bionic prosthesis designed by Hugh’s team, Adrianne was able to dance gracefully again.